two thousand three:

 AIDS Project Los Angeles, which this year marks 20 years of prevention, advocacy and service, provides direct services to more than 10,000 men, women and children living with HIV and AIDS in Los Angeles County.
 Services include prevention education, food banks, professional dental care, housing assistance, mental health counseling, and case management.
 APLA is a leader in the provision of bilingual HIV treatment information, in print and on the Internet, and advocates for effective AIDS-related policies and legislation on the local, state and federal level.
 For more information, please visit www.apla.org.

-Very Special Arts Benefit Exhibition
+Very Special Arts Benefit Exhibition exhibition and benefit

-for VSA Arts of California
+fundraiser for VSA Arts of California

 August 2nd - August 24th, 2003